-Notice that the description Melyssa writes has 3 components:
+Notice that the description Melyssa writes has three components:

 You can increase your SEO in your board descriptions by using the words your audience is searching for.

-Pinterest is the #2 traffic source for Shopify and it can work as a top-funnel way to pull people into your email sequences AND you don’t have to spend money as you might with Facebook ads.
+Pinterest is the number two traffic source for Shopify and it can work as a top-funnel way to pull people into your email sequences and you don’t have to spend money as you might with Facebook ads.